Niptlox/Learning_translate/README.md

-# Learning_translate
+# Learning translate
-This programm help for learning translate word
+This program will help you learn the translation of words